User Guide

 Overview

-Arguments are short passages submitted to support a viewpoint.
-Counters, on the other hand, aim to debunk a submitted argument.
-As the platform's name suggests, its primary goal is to identify the top arguments for various viewpoints on controversial topics.
+Arguments are short passages submitted to support a Viewpoint.
+Counters, on the other hand, aim to debunk a submitted Argument.
+The platform's main goal is to identify the top arguments for various viewpoints on controversial topics.
 It also aims to identify the top counters for each submitted argument.

-Topic pages, by default, display the top three arguments identified for each viewpoint.
+By default, a topic page displays the top three arguments identified for each viewpoint.
 More arguments can be seen by clicking on Load More at the bottom of the list.
-The full list of arguments submitted for a viewpoint can be seen on the dedicated page for the viewpoint.
-Arguments are always sorted in descending order of strength based on evaluations submitted to the platform up to the present time.
+The full list of arguments submitted for a viewpoint can also be viewed on the viewpoint's dedicated page.
+Arguments are always sorted in descending order of strength, based on evaluations submitted up to the present time.

-Topic pages also show the top counter identified for each displayed argument.
-To see the full list of counters submitted for an argument beyond the top one, one can go to the dedicated page for the argument.
+Each topic pages also shows the top counter identified for each displayed argument.
+To see the full list of counters submitted for an argument beyond the top one, visit the argument's dedicated page.

-Users are free to submit arguments under any viewpoint they wish.
-However, in practice, they are more likely to submit arguments under the viewpoints they endorse.
+Users are free to submit arguments and counters under any viewpoint they wish.
+In practice, however, they are more likely to submit arguments under the viewpoints they endorse.
 Likewise, users are more likely to submit counters for the arguments submitted under the viewpoints they disagree with.

 Display

 Arguments are displayed as yellow boxes below the respective viewpoint.
 The color yellow symbolizes that arguments aim to enlighten society.
-Counters, on the other hand, are shown as green boxes under the argument they address.
+Counters, on the other hand, are shown as green boxes under the argument they challenge.
 The color green for counters is chosen intentionally and represents a good-faith and friendly attempt to highlight a point that the argument submitter might have overlooked.
-Maintaining a positive and friendly environment is one of the key priorities of the platform.
+Maintaining a positive and friendly environment is one of the platform’s core priorities.

 Submission